takeshape/penny/README.md

   these are prefixed with `NEXT_PUBLIC`.
 This file **is** checked into your repo.

   - Even though there are fallbacks, you will almost certainly want to set you `NEXT_PUBLIC_CANONICAL_URL` in this file to the canonical URL of your site.
-This is important for accurate sitemap generation and to ensure your OpenID config can load correctly.
+This is important for accurate sitemap generation and to ensure the OpenID config can load correctly.

 - `.env.local` contains variables to use during local development.
 This file **is not** checked into your repo and can